mpickpt/mana/mpi-proxy-split/README.md

     (If you are missing `libxml2.a` and lack root privilege, try copying `libxml2.a` from some distro package, as described in [README.mpich-static](lower-half/README.mpich-static).)

-## Building outside of Cori for MPICH:
+## Building outside of Perlmutter for MPICH:
- If you have satisfied the prerequisites above, then do `make -j mana` and continue as for Cori, starting with the Cori instructions:
+ If you have satisfied the prerequisites above, then do `make -j mana` and continue as for Perlmutter, starting with the Perlmutter instructions:

   ```bash
   $ git submodule update --init